7 Apps Every Presenter Should Use

 Create more interest and leads

 Analytics and views lead to increased interest and leads.
-Garnering and extrapolating public interest in your concept will serve as evidence to any potential investors as quality and a great opportunity.
+Garnering and extrapolating public interest in your concept will serve as evidence to potential investors that it is quality and a great opportunity.

 Think of it as PowerPoint presentation Darwinism: evolve your presentation or have it die.
-Though raising capital may be intimidating, challenging, and maybe seemingly impossible at times, the process starts with how you present yourself to people.
+Though raising capital may be intimidating, challenging, and seemingly impossible, the process starts with how you present yourself to people.

 We’ve created an example of a scroll web pitch that you can see here.